Compressible Euler limit from Boltzmann equation with complete diffusive boundary condition in half-space: Formal Analysis

 \section{Formal Analysis}

 In this section, the goal is to derive the formal analysis in the Hilbert expansion framework.
-Notice that the thickness of the Knudsen layer is $\eps$.
-As shown in Sone's book \cite{Sone-2007-Book}, there are not leading Knudsen boundary layer, which means the layers start from the oder of $\eps$.
-Furthermore, there is only one solvability condition for the linear Knudsen boundary layer equations with diffusive boundary condition, see \cite{Coron-Golse-Sulem-1988-CPAM}.
-In this situation, the viscous boundary layers do NOT exist.
-As a result, the asymptotic expanded form will be
+Notice that the thickness of the Knudsen layer is $\eps$, but that of the viscous layer is $\sqrt{\eps}$.
+As shown in Sone's book \cite{Sone-2007-Book}, there is not leading Knudsen boundary layer, which means the layers start from the order of $\sqrt{\eps}$.
+Moreover, the assumption \eqref{uw-Tw-match} is such that the strong viscous layer vanishes.
+Then the viscous layers also start from the order of $\sqrt{\eps}$.
+As a result, the asymptotically expanded form will be